stanislawbartkowski/db2audit/README.md

 ## Execution

-The tool contains two main script file.<br>
+The tool contains two main script files.<br>
-* *load.sh* Extracts and loads audit recored in *dbaudit* database
+* *load.sh* Extracts and loads audit recored in *dbaudit* database.
 * *audit.sh* Runs investigative queries to detect security incidents

-The scripts should be executed on the host where DB2 instance is installed as *audituser*.
+The *load.sh* script should be executed on the host where DB2 instance is installed as *audituser*.
 It is using a local connection to databases.<br>
+The *audit.sh* script is executed on the host where audit database exists.<br>

 # Prerequisities